se-edu/learningresources/contents/linux/shell.md

 ```
 ## How to Get Started with linux command-line based shell?
 In my opinion, there is no need to learning linux command-line based shell in particular, because there are tons of linux commands out there, it is impossible to remember and master them all at one time without actual practices.
 Instead, when it comes to the time that you have to use it, try to use the terminal instead of GUI based tool.
-Although it might be hard at first, it will benifit you more later.
-For example, `git`, I highly recommend get started to use command-line based git instead of visualization tools such as `Source Tree`.
+Although it might be hard at first, it will benefit you more later.
+For example, `git`, I highly recommend get started to use command-line based git instead of visualisation tools such as `Source Tree`.

 # Where to Go from Here?

 - [Introduction to Linux](http://www.linfo.org/newbies.html) is a good introduction to Linux and contains many useful resource links.
-- [Bash Reference Manual](https://www.gnu.org/software/bash/manual/html_node/) is a good reference manaual of linux bash shell.
+- [Bash Reference Manual](https://www.gnu.org/software/bash/manual/html_node/) is a good reference manual of linux bash shell.
 - [Online man Page](https://www.linux.org/docs/) is a collection of  `man pages`  online.
-- [linux.org](https://www.linux.org/) is the Linux organization home page, you can find all relavant information about linux here.
+- [linux.org](https://www.linux.org/) is the Linux organization home page, you can find all relevant information about linux here.
 - One big advantage of linux is its open source feature, you can read [Linux Source Code](https://github.com/torvalds/linux) by your own interest.
 - Still wondering why linux could be important to your career?
 This [article](https://opensource.com/business/14/8/learn-linux) might worth reading.